 We all know that people who love to travel are the best.
 Think about it - if you spend a semester volunteering in Europe or are planning on living in Thailand for a bit you are probably up for a few adventures which makes you pretty cool to hang out with.

-Making friends while traveling the world is easy —just start by filling out an application.
+Making friends while traveling the world is easy

 Every volunteer goes to teach English or serve in an orphanage with an ILP group.
 Sometimes, that group is 30+ people, sometimes it’s a small as four or five people.
 Even if you start your semester abroad as total strangers, you may come home with your new best friend — like Kenzie and Jerem!